andycranston/hs100110-modbusgw/README.md

 ## Running the progams

 Copy the Python programs to a directory on your UNIX/Linux system.
 Change to that directory.

-Determine the IP address of your UNIX/Linux system.
+Now determine the IP address of your UNIX/Linux system.
 Typing one of:

 ```
 ifconfig -a
 ip addr
 ```

-Should provide the details you need.
+should provide the IP address.

 For the examples here I will assume ths IP address is:

 ```
 192.168.1.13